DataDog/integrations-core/docs/dev/new_check_howto.md

 - **`metadata.csv`**: This contains the list of all metrics collected by your Agent Check.
 [See the metrics metadata reference documentation to learn more.][12]
 - **`service_check.json`**: This contains the list of all Service Checks collected by your Agent check.
 [See the Service Check reference documentation to learn more.][13]

-For this example, those files would have the following shape:
+For this example, those files would have the following form:

 {{< tabs >}}
 {{% tab "Configuration file" %}}